-Due to the international coronavirus outbreaks, the conference must be postponed and will take place from 27 to 29 May, 2021.
+Due to the international coronavirus outbreaks, the conference must be postponed and will take place online from 27 to 29 May, 2021.
 We apologise for any inconvenience.

 Department of Human Studies – Department of Excellence – Università degli Studi dell’Aquila, 27–29 May 2021